cristal-smac/mas4data/deployement/README.md

 ### Create a file which contains the IP addresses of the remote nodes.

-This file contain one IP address per line.
+This file contains one IP address per line.
 We will call it `my_ips.txt`.

 ### Create two files which distribute the mappers and the reducers among the nodes.

 The `Monitor` must know where the agents are deployed.
-For this purpose, we create two files called `remote_mappers.txt` and `remote_reducers.txt`.
+For this purpose, we create two files called `remoteMappersCluster.txt` and `remoteReducersCluster.txt`.
 Each line contains the IP address of the node followed by a space and then the number of agents deployed on this node.
 For instance, 5 mappers are deployed on `172.18.12.221` according to the followed `remote_mappers.txt` file: